Keep it safe has received support from the Swedish Arts Council (Kulturrådet) because it can be performed during Corona.

 Using dance, movement and object manipulation we create new logics and new spaces.
 We move from A to B and invite people to move with us.

-We play with the flow of the audience questioning not only the rules and social norms of a crowd but also the concepts of personal space, group influence and eagerness for fun.
+We play with the flow of the audience questioning not only the rules and social norms of a crowd but also the concepts of group influence, individual choices and eagerness for fun.

-“Keep it safe” happens in a busy environment, with only our bodies, a rope and some traffic cones we aim to influence the movement, emotions and attention of a crowd.
+In this busy environment and with only our bodies, a rope, a whistle and some traffic cones we aim to influence the movement, emotions and attention of a crowd.

 What would happen to a performance if the crowd lost control?

-“Keep it safe” is an interactive performance where we play with the flow and movement of the crowd, testing the possibilities of the relation between audience and performers, welcoming and inviting interactions.
+“Keep it safe” is an interactive performance where we play with the flow and movement of a small crowd, testing the possibilities of the relation between audience and performers, welcoming and inviting interactions in a dynamic but safe environment.

 Duration: about 35 minutes.